DefElement/simplefem/README.md

 ## Using simplefem

-simplefem can be used to tabulate basis functions of Lagrange elements on triangles.
+simplefem can be used to evaluate basis functions of Lagrange elements on triangles.
 To create a Lagrange element on a triangle, the function `simplefem.lagrange_element` can be used.
 For example, the following snippet creates a degree 3 Lagrange element on a
 triangle: